luftywiranda13/generator-bunny/README.md

 [![Roadmap][roadmap-badge]][roadmap-link]
 [![Examples][examples-badge]][examples-link]

-## The problem
 Don't let yourself for always having to setup any [node module][npm-link] or [open-source][open-source-link] projects from scratch.
 You should spend your time more on writing codes than setting them up.

+Set it once, then forget it! 🙈

-## This solution
+## Highlights
 This repo includes built-in modern tools which are widely-used in the community:
 - Automated GitHub release notes generator
 - Automated releasing with [semantic-release][semantic-link]